jebberjeb/reframe-fsm/doc/HOWTO-blog.md

 going to use Clojurescript and, since this will be a React app, we'll use Re-frame.

+;; TODO show a basalmiq mock of the UI

 ## State Machine Design -or- Modeling Your UI -or- ??